 * Maria McColgan MD, MSEd, FAAP – Director, Child Abuse Pediatrics Fellowship, Rowan University

-Erin O'Brien, Assistant District Attorney, Chester County D.A.'s Office
+Erin O'Brien, J.D.
+Assistant District Attorney, Chester County D.A.'s Office

 Teresa Olsen M.Ed – Director, Suspected Child Abuse & Neglect Program, PA Chapter, American Academy of Pediatrics; Director, Prevent Child Abuse PA